West Country foes set to rekindle rivalry in Ashton Gate near sell-out

 Bristol Bears

-Newly promoted clubs have a habit of going straight back down, as Bristol know from their rise and fall in 2016-17.
-Having managed to get another bite at the cherry they should be better prepared this time, and have turned to to provide the coaching and playing inspiration to not only keep them in the top tier, but to deliver the vibrant future envisioned by their billionaire owner, Steve Lansdown.
+Newly promoted clubs have a habit of going straight back down, as know from their rise and fall in 2016-17.
+Having managed to get another bite at the cherry they should be better prepared this time, and have turned to New Zealand to provide the coaching and playing inspiration to not only keep them in the top tier, but to deliver the vibrant future envisioned by their billionaire owner, Steve Lansdown.

-Having won the , Bristol's Kiwi-Samoan coach has hatched a plan to make them a permanent fixture.
+Having won the Championship, Bristol’s Kiwi-Samoan coach has hatched a plan to make them a permanent fixture.
 It is underpinned by the signing of three All Blacks, sparkling full-back/wing Charles Piutau, back rower Steven Luatua, and veteran prop John Afoa.

 A few weeks ago Lam made a further Dad’s Army addition by bringing in the 38-year-old Wallaby great, George Smith.
 However, he has blended old and new by poaching a cohort of the best props Bristol faced in the Championship, and he predicts that Jake Armstrong, Lewis Thiede, and Jake Wilmore will soon be knocking on ‘s door.